 Are you familiar with mobile check deposits?

 Wondering how to deposit a check online?
 If you’re new to mobile check deposits, it’s not as difficult as you might think.
-Take a look at 6 tips that can help you make the most of this feature – saving you valuable time.
+Take a look at these 5 tips that can help you make the most of this feature — and save you valuable time.

 1. Check your bank’s mobile check deposit guidelines

 The first thing you need to do is make sure the organization you’re banking with is set up for mobile check deposits.
 The easiest way to do that is to check your mobile banking app or the financial institution’s website for more information.

 When you log into mobile banking, head to the menu and look for the mobile check deposit option.
 If you see it listed, then your app should allow you to deposit checks online.